 - Practice yoga with Adriene, or for the kids: Cosmic Kids Yoga

-- Calgary gym Move to Move offers virtual classes
+- Calgary rehab clinic Move to Move offers online movement instruction

-- High intensity training with this HIIT workout on YouTube that doesn’t need any equipment
+- High intensity training with this 30-minute (brutal) HIIT workout on YouTube that doesn’t need any equipment

-- This instructor has a 30-day Quarantine Challenge that is free
+- Holly Dolke offers a 30-day Home Workout Challenge that is free

 Try to pick one or two exercises from above and make it a daily routine.
 Many of us thrive on stability.
 Create a new schedule for your new lifestyle.
 Add time to workout and get away from the computer and TV screens.
 This can be a time of creating new, healthy habits.
 With so much upheaval in our routine it makes it easier to create new habits.